<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 How to Help Your Students Through the FAFSA Verification Process

-Because of the significance of this process, and the many questions that come up along the way, it’s critical that counselors provide an extra level of support to their students to help them fill out the forms correctly.
-And just when some students think they're done, they might be selected for verification by the government.
+The significance of the FAFSA process and the many questions that come up along the way make it critical that counselors provide extra support to their students to help them fill out the forms correctly.

 What does "chosen for verification" mean in the financial aid process?